csathenaryu/CSE364_Group10/data/readme.md

 Computer Science and Engineering at the University of Minnesota.
-Members of the GroupLens Research Project are involved in many research projects related to the fields of information filtering, collaborative filtering, and recommender systems.
+Members of the GroupLens Research Project are involved in many research projects related to the fields of information filtering, collaborative filtering, and vimprojector.recommender systems.
 The project is lead by professors John Riedl and Joseph Konstan.
 The project began to explore automated collaborative filtering in 1992, but is most well known for its world wide trial of an automated collaborative filtering system for Usenet news in 1996.
 Since then the project